Seed Capital Assistance Facility: Unlocking private finance for forest and landscape restoration (SCAF-FLR)

 State of implementation/results

-• To date, the Facility has onboarded seven approved fund managers as partners.
-Six of the partners are receiving Pipeline and Project development support.
-These are Arbaro Advisors for the Arbaro Fund, Ecotierra for the Urapi Sustainable Land Use Fund, New Forests for the Tropical Asia Forest Fund 2, Impact Earth for the Amazon Biodiversity Fund as well as shared woods and hummingbirds.
-One partner, Campo Capital is receiving Fund Development support to develop of new investment vehicles.
+• To date, the Facility has onboarded eight approved partners (fund managers and project manager) receiving support.
+Seven of the partners are receiving Pipeline (SL2) and Project development (SL3) support.
+These are Arbaro Advisors for the Arbaro Fund, Ecotierra for the Urapi Sustainable Land Use Fund, New Forests for the Tropical Asia Forest Fund 2, Shared Wood Company, and Impact Earth for the Amazon Biodiversity Fund, Natural Investments and Hummingbirds.
+One partner, Campo Capital, is receiving Fund Development support (SL1) to develop the Campo Capital Impact Fund.
+Of these, the facility is currently supporting five projects, in Brazil, Colombia, Indonesia, Thailand and Uganda under its Project Development support line (SL3).

-• Twelve projects that have benefited from RSCF support in their development have successfully reached financial close.
+• 12 projects that have benefited from RSCF support in their development have successfully reached financial close.
+These projects are in Brazil, DRC, Ecuador, Guatemala (2), Honduras, Laos, Paraguay, Peru (2), Solomon Islands, and Vietnam.
+The combined investment in these projects exceeds USD 170 million.

 Latest Update: